straz/artificialtrust/_articles/fitness-drift.md

 ### Novelty is not welcome

-The Achilles' heel of neural networks is novelty.
+The Achilles' heel of a neural network is novelty.
 When an unfamiliar new input comes along &mdash; something that doesn't appear anywhere in its training set &mdash; an AI is trained to reject, not accept it.
 If the AI accepted the input, filing it into an existing category of known inputs, that would count against it as a false positive.
 Since it doesn't fit any of the training data, a black swan event will not fall into one of the model's pre-existing categories.

 So, the first requirement of a well-trained AI is to ensure it rejects